nomatu/CS523_Project/README.md

 1. DP and Robust - no Batch Norm
 2. DP and Robust - with Batch Norm

-The noise multiplier determines the privacy budget.
+The noise multiplier(NM) determines the privacy budget.

 The accuracy is calculated on the test set.